provision-repo.sh

 Fork a script into your own repository if you need organization-specific logic (for example, tagging every stack with a compliance identifier).
 Keep the original around as a reference—scripts are small by design so they are easy to adapt.

 Want to see how GitHub Actions stitches everything together?
-Continue to Workflows.
+Continue to the CI/CD Workflow documentation.